- Paperback: 256 pages

 - Genre: Fiction

-Texas’s ultimate noir town reveals its unseemly underbelly.
+Texas’s ultimate noir town, where nasty surprises lurk around every turn, reveals its unseemly underbelly.

 One of Texas Monthly‘s “5 Things You’ll be Talking about in November”